Learning to Listen When Life Doesn't Go Our Way

 The danger is not that God stops speaking — it is that we stop listening.
 When life disappoints us, our hearts can harden.
 We begin to demand rather than depend.
 We insist on answers rather than surrendering to the process.

+True humility is not silence alone — it is attentive listening to God.
 Humility begins when we stop demanding and start listening.
 It begins when we trade the question "Why is this happening to me?" for the question "What are You teaching me, Lord?"

 A Call to Trust (நம்பிக்கைக்கான அழைப்பு)